Derived invariants for surface algebras: A Derived Invariant for Surface algebras

 In this section we define surface algebras and prove that the cluster category of such an algebra is equivalent to the cluster category of the surface.
 We start by briefly recalling some results about cluster categories.

-\subsubsection{The cluster category of a surface}
+\subsubsection{The cluster category of a surface.}

 The cluster category of a quiver with potential $\mathcal{C}_{(Q,W)}$ is defined in \cite{clcat}.
 Let $(S,M)$ be a surface with marked points on the boundary.
 Then for any triangulation $\Delta$ we can associate a cluster category $\mathcal{C}_{(Q^{\Delta},W^{\Delta})}$.
 This category is in fact independent of the triangulation by \cite{KellerYang,labardini}, and we hence denote it by $\mathcal{C}_{(S,M)}$.
 It is a $2$-Calabi-Yau triangulated category with cluster-tilting objects (see \cite{clcat} for more details and for definitions).
-Moreover it is shown in \cite{BrZ} that the set of cluster-tilting objects in $\mathcal{C}_{(S,M)}$ are in natural bijection with ideal triangulations of $(S,M)$.
+Moreover it is shown in \cite{BrZ} that the set of isoclasses of cluster-tilting objects in $\mathcal{C}_{(S,M)}$ is in natural bijection with the set of ideal triangulations of $(S,M)$.